Unhappy with our service?

 Usually things can be sorted out straight away at this stage.
 However, if you remain dissatisfied you may ask for the matter to be looked into further.

 If you are still unhappy and provided we have concluded any ongoing complaint about a publisher or an arbitration, you can ask for your service complaint to be reviewed by our external, independent Service Complaint Reviewer.
-You should set out in what way you feel that the service provided to you has fallen short of proper standards.
-This is done by filling in an Complaints Form.
+Please set out in what way you feel that the service provided to you has fallen short of proper standards.
+You can do this through the IMPRESS Services Hub.

 The Reviewer is an independent consultant, not an employee or Board member of IMPRESS.